mucollabo/mucollabo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 💻 I'm looking for a job
+- I'm currently looking for a job (Datascience, A.I)
+- I was a founder of VirtualWorld., LLC.
+2017 ~ 2021
+- I was a professor (applied music) 2007 ~ 2016
+- I'm a musician (guitarist/composer/producer) 2000 ~